How to Prevent Dog Nails from Splitting

 Regular checkups

-The best possible thing you can do to help keep your dog's nails from splitting is to keep them properly groomed and have your vet examine him on a regular basis.
+The best possible thing you can do to help keep your dog's nails from splitting is to keep them properly groomed and have your vet examine them on a regular basis.

 Caution & Considerations

-• First and foremost, if your dog seems to be suffering from more than the occasional split nail, be sure to take him to his vet to make sure he doesn't have lupoid onychodystrophy.
+• If your dog seems to be suffering from more than the occasional split nail, take them to the vet to rule out lupoid onychodystrophy.

-• Nails that are splitting can be a sign of poor nutrition, talk your vet about your pup's diet to make sure he is getting enough nutrition.
+• Nails that are splitting can be a sign of poor nutrition.
+Talk to your vet about your pup's diet to make sure they're getting enough nutrients.

-• Keeping his paws clean can help reduce any risk of infection that can lead to nail damage.
+• Keeping their paws clean can help reduce any risk of infection that can lead to nail damage.

 • Overgrown nails and rough play are a bad mix that can lead to broken and split nails.
 Keeping them trimmed will prevent this from happening.